ox-jsdoc

 • Parser-only Node.js timings use mitata.measure() via tasks/benchmark/scripts/lib/measure.mjs: 10 rounds, discard the first round, trim the fastest and slowest remaining rounds, then report the mean of the remaining 7 round p50 values.

 • Rust-direct parser references were run with cargo bench / Criterion and are reported separately from Node / NAPI / WASM timings.
-The runs cover ox-jsdoc-binary entry points (parse / parse_into / parse_batch / parse_batch_into) plus parse_block_into_data (phase 1 only), the typed AST entry point ox_jsdoc::parse_comment, and oxc_jsdoc as the Oxlint-native reference.
+The runs cover the canonical ox_jsdoc (Binary AST) entry points (parse / parse_into / parse_batch / parse_batch_into / parse_to_bytes / parse_batch_to_bytes) plus parse_block_into_data (phase 1 only), the typed AST entry point ox_jsdoc_origin::parse_comment, and oxc_jsdoc as the Oxlint-native reference.

 JSDoc Linter